sampurangill/ai-security-log-analyzer/README.md

 This project was originally designed to integrate with an AI model for dynamic threat analysis.
 However, due to API usage costs, the current version uses a rule-based analysis engine that simulates AI-style responses.

-The system classifies threats and generates severity levels based on detected patterns (e.g., repeated failed logins, suspicious IP activity), providing structured and explainable outputs.
+The system classifies threats and assigns severity levels based on detected patterns (e.g., repeated failed logins, suspicious IP activity), providing structured and explainable outputs.

 This approach ensures:
 - No external API costs